2024 Year-End Tax Planning Strategies to Consider

 Utilizing a Roth Conversion

-To make withdrawals, you must be at least age 59 ½ and you must wait five years after the initial contribution or conversion to your Roth account.
+To make tax-free withdrawals, you must be at least age 59 ½ and you must wait five years after the initial contribution or conversion to your Roth account.

 If you are currently in a higher tax bracket, you may want to consider the impact of paying taxes on the converted assets versus the benefit of any market appreciation that may accrue in your Roth IRA in the future.

 A qualified financial or tax professional can help you understand whether the conversion process makes sense for you based on your circumstances.
-A tax professional can also help you calculate the ultimate cost of the conversion and ensure that you are not inadvertently moved into a higher tax bracket as a result if that is not your intent.
+A tax professional can also help you calculate the ultimate cost of the conversion and ensure that you are not inadvertently moved into a higher tax bracket as a result, if that is not your intent.

-3. Harvest Capital Losses to Offset Capital Gains
+4. Harvest Capital Losses to Offset Capital Gains

 If you are an investor with large capital gains, consider talking with your advisor to determine whether harvesting capital losses may help you offset gains this year.

-If you own stocks with a built-in loss, you may sell them before the end of 2023 and deduct losses up to $3,000 (or $1,500 if married and filing separately) against ordinary income on your federal tax return.
-If you held the stock for more than one year, then you may instead deduct your 2023 capital losses dollar for dollar against your 2023 capital gains.
+If you own stocks with a built-in loss, you may sell them before the end of 2024 and deduct losses up to $3,000 (or $1,500 if married and filing separately) against ordinary income on your federal tax return.
+If you held the stock for more than one year, then you may instead deduct your 2024 capital losses dollar for dollar against your 2024 capital gains.

 As the end of the year draws closer, it's an excellent time to review your investments with your financial advisor and determine if you should sell stocks or other assets that are not performing well and reinvest the proceeds in new investments that may perform better.